purduesigbots/VOSS/README.md

     3. Divide the amount you moved the robot by the measured movement value from the odometry
         * adjustment factor = robot actual move amount/odometry measured amount
     4. Set the new tpi value to the current tpi value multiplied by the value you got from step 3
-        * new tip = old tpi x adjustment factor
+        * new tpi = old tpi x adjustment factor

 ### The basics of PID (Proportional Integral Derivative controllers)
 * **Linear error** = Linear distance from desired position to current position (inches)